 7. Create Daily, Weekly And Monthly Cleaning Schedules

 Living and working in regularly cleaned spaces can help you to feel more organised.
 A clean and tidy space means a clean and tidy mind which will enable you to be productive.
 Having a written schedule for your daily, weekly and monthly cleaning tasks helps to organise a regular cleaning cycle to ensure that nothing is missed.
-Creating schedules creates good habits!
+You could consider creating a weekly cleaning plan to do yourself or you could just hire a cleaning service to do a deep clean for you, say once or twice a month.
+Creating schedules creates good habits, but also making sure you’re cleaning space regularly is essential for preventing dirt building up on your workspace, as you never know, you could find yourself looking for pest control in TX or your local area, because you’ve some kind of common pest nesting in your workspace.
+This is why planning a cleaning schedule has its many benefits, so you can keep on top of your cleaning and it will also help you to be more organised.

 8. Declutter Unnecessary Papers